Gender pay gap

 What statistical measure has been used to calculate the gender pay gap?

-There are two statistical measures of ‘average pay’ that have been used to calculate the council’s gender pay gap as identified in the ACAS guidance which are:
+There are two statistical measures of 'average pay' that have been used to calculate our gender pay gap.
+These are as identified in the government guidance:

-- mean average - this involves adding up all of the numbers and dividing the result by how many numbers was in the list;
+- Mean average - this involves adding up all of the numbers and dividing the result by how many numbers were in the list.

-- median average - this involves listing all of the numbers in numerical order.
+- Median average - this involves listing all of the numbers in numerical order.
 If there are an odd number of results, the median average is the middle number.
-If there is an even number of results, the median will be the mean of the two central numbers.
+If there's an even number of results, the median will be the mean of the two central numbers.

 Does the council have a gender pay gap?